-In London in September of 2007, it rained 28 out of 30 days.
+In September of 2007, it rained 28 out of 30 days in London.
 I know because I was there and I counted.
 I counted because I wanted to quantify my misery and stupidity, states induced by the hole in my rain boot.

 So there I was, combating daily downpours and forever skirmishing against a seemingly permanent state of mist with my arsenal of eight cocktail dresses, eight coordinating pairs of heels – including the essential gold glitter pair – and a giant teddy bear named in honor of my stateside boyfriend.

-With a less-than-favorable exchange rate and a shoe size that didn’t quite line up with a UK equivalent, I bummed a pair of galoshes off another American student and cursed those glitter heels as I taped over the sprung hole, and with every step as more water seeped inside and was rejected by the already-soaked fibers of my socks.
+With a less-than-favorable exchange rate and a shoe size that didn’t quite line up with a U.K. equivalent, I bummed a pair of galoshes off another American student with a sprung hole and cursed those glitter heels with every water-soaked step.

-I spent the next six months traveling Europe, mastering the “Weekend-Getaway-in-a-Purse” and “Mediterranean-Cruise-in-a-Duffle-Bag” packing challenges.
+I spent the next six months traveling Europe, mastering the “weekend-getaway-in-a-purse” and “Mediterranean-cruise-in-a-duffle-bag” packing challenges.
 I discovered I could fit twice as many clothes into a suitcase when I rolled them instead of folded them, how to prevent (or at least contain) toiletry explosions, and that I really only needed two or three pairs of shoes.
-I became the Master of How to Pack a Suitcase.
+I like to think I mastered how to pack a suitcase.

-Last year I returned to London, traveling with my best friend, who laughed when I showed up to the airport wearing my rain boots.
+I recently returned to London, traveling with my best friend, who laughed when I showed up to the airport wearing my rain boots.
 They were too heavy for my suitcase and took up too much room, but there was no way I was I leaving them behind this time.

 Fortunately, you have the advantage of benefiting from my mistakes and my chronically wet right pinky toe circa 2007.
-Whether you’re traveling abroad, to a beach destination, waterpark or theme park or are headed out on a camping or road trip, we’ve put together a fool-proof list of dos and don’ts when it comes to how to pack your suitcase; plus a few extra tips and tricks of the trade for your target destination.
+Whether you’re traveling abroad, to a beach destination, waterpark or theme park or are headed out on a camping or road trip, we’ve put together a fool-proof list of dos and don’ts when it comes to how to pack your suitcase.

 If you’re headed into the great outdoors for a camping or hiking trip, you’ll have to make a few tweaks to your packing list.
 Make sure your clothing is quick-drying or wicking, switch out the fancy attire for rain gear and be sure to pack a warm hat and gloves.
 If you are traveling by plane, use your backpack as your carry-on and wear your hiking boots on the flight to save space and weight in your baggage.

 Heading out into the jungle of a Florida theme park is a completely different type of adventure and requires a unique form of preparation.
 Being ready for the unexpected is the name of the game.
-Tackle long ride lines with handheld games for kids and pain medications for Mom and Dad.
-When it comes to water rides and parks, preemptively prevent technological and subsequent emotional disaster with waterproof cases for phones and cameras, and be ready with a dry change of clothes and plastic bag for wet clothes and swimsuits.
+Tackle long days of walking and waiting on lines in the heat by bringing your own water bottles, sunblock, cool clothing and most importantly, comfy sneakers.
+When it comes to water rides and unexpected thunder storms, you’ll want to be ready with a poncho and maybe even a dry change of clothes for the little ones.

-The idea of a road trip conjures up notions of fun, bonding and adventure, but how quickly we forget that more often the reality is too much bonding and boredom.
-Ward off the “are we there yets?” before departing by putting together a list of road games and making themed playlists for each leg of the journey.
+Ward off road trip boredom by putting together a list of road games and making themed playlists for each leg of the journey before you go.
 Whenever traveling by car, it’s also important to have a properly stocked emergency kit with essentials like a first aid kit, flares, snacks, flashlights and blankets.
-Remember to bring your AAA card in case you require roadside assistance.
-You can also request assistance with the AAA Mobile App.
+Remember to download the AAA mobile app or have your card handy in case you need to request require roadside assistance.

-Double check that you have these things before walking out the door: phone chargers, hair brushes, toothbrushes, cell phones, wallets, IDs, passports and, of course, your AAA card!
+Double check that you have these essential items before walking out the door: phones, chargers, wallets, IDs and passports.

 Now that you know the dos and dont’s of how to pack a suitcase, find hotels and book your next trip today at AAA.com/Travel.